Script Lab returns for 2026, offering 10 new writers guidance and support to turn a short film idea into a ready-to-shoot script.

-Session 1 is an in-person event covering the fundamentals of screenwriting, and a kick-off session with your mentor to explore all the different facets of your idea.
-As well as input from mentors, Script Lab relies on peer support so everyone can feed in their thoughts to help guide the project.
-The remaining sessions take place online, moving from a refinement of your idea though to a first draft, and then a discussion of your second draft in the final session.
-The programme culminates at Aesthetica in November where you can connect with other filmmakers including our Creative Producer Lab cohort.
+Script Lab kicks off with an in-person day in Sheffield covering the fundamentals of screenwriting and an introductory session with your mentor to explore all the different facets of your idea.
+The second, third and fourth sessions are online – taking your idea to treatment, through to a first draft, and then a discussion of your second draft in the final session.
+The programme culminates at Aesthetica in November where you can connect with other filmmakers including our

+As well as input from mentors, Script Lab relies on peer support so everyone can feed in their thoughts to help guide your project.
 We aim to foster a supportive and creative environment in which participants are encouraged to engage meaningfully with their peers’ work within the group.
 You’ll come out of Script Lab with not only a strong script and new skills, but a community of writers that will support you through the process.

 Who is it for?